dietergeerts/dlibrary/README.md

 ### CONTRIBUTION REMARKS ###############################################################################################

-- Never use `_` for a throwaway variable, as VW seems to give special meaning to it!
+- Never use `_` for a throwaway variable, as VW seems to give special meaning to it, or so we think!